-Fa or the year ended 31st December 2018

-N(OTES (CONTINUED)

-11 .
-Borrowings (continued)

-The bank overdraft and loan are secured by a floating lien over land and with a carrying amount of KSh at 31st December 2018 (2017) -

-The bank loan is denominated in US dollars.

-Interest is payable on the bank overdraft at 200 points above the I (LIBOR).
-Interest is payable on the seven-year bank loan at a fixed amount. -

-The Company defaulted in making payments of principal on the bank have been paid, together with penalty interest, subsequent to the year-en- ear.
-The amount

-Obligations under finance leases

-The Company holds one piece of specialised machinery with an estimate six-year finance lease.
-The future minimum lease payments are as follows: ght years under

-2018 KSh'000 2017 KSh'000

-Not later than one year Later than one year but not later than five years Later than five years

-Less: future finance costs inherent in the lease

-Present value of minimum lease payments, as above

-In the statement of cash flows, payments of finance lease liabilities represents:

-Payments of principal Payments of interest

-12 .
-Post-employment benefit obligation

-The Company's obligation to pay terminal gratuities, based on employe the balance sheet date is as follows: 2018 2017

-KSh'000 KSh'000

-At start of year Additional provision made during the year, charged to profit or loss Benefits paid during the year

-At end of year

-The obligation is classified as:

-Current liability Non-current liability
+Bank overdraft Bank loan Obligations under finance leases Congations under finance leases Total borrowings 11.46 The bank overdraft and loan are secured by a floating lien over land at with a carrying amount of KSh xxx,000 at 31st December 2025 (2024: by the Company 11.42 The bank loan is denominated in US dollars.
+11.42 Interest is payable on the bank overdraft at 200 points above the (SOFR).
+Interest is payable on the seven-year bank loan at a fixed amount. - 11.47 The Company defaulted in making payments of principal on the bank loan during the year.
+The amounts have been paid, together with penalty interest, subsequent to the year-end.
+Obligations under finance leases 20.13(c) 20.13(b) The Company holds one piece of specialised machinery with an estimated useful life of eight years under a six-year finance lease.
+The future minimum lease payments are as follows: 2025 KSh'000 2024 KSh'000 Not later than one year Later than one year but not later than five years Later than five years Less: future finance costs inherent in the lease Present value of minimum lease payments, as above 7.6(e) In the statement of cash flows, payments of finance lease liabilities represents: Payments of principal Payments of interest